WawaChan2/api2/README.md

 composer run dev
 ```
 16. Enter [http://localhost:8000](http://localhost:8000) in the address bar.
 You should see a page with log in and register button.
 Make sure that Laragon is on.
+17. To log in, enter one of the emails stored in the database.
+All user passwords are 'password'.